gabrielmoura33/boilerplate-ts/README.md

 # Boilerplate TS Project ( Create React App ) 🧑🏾‍💻

-That's a Boilerplate for a react project using Typescript, Config **Prettier**, **ESlint** and **EditorConfig**
+That's my personal Boilerplate for a react project using Typescript, Config **Prettier**, **ESlint** and **EditorConfig**

 To use this boilerplate, go to the folder on your terminal and run: